Information & Guidelines for IJP Authors

 Layout & Formatting: After the initial 'Front Page' (see above), the submission should begin with the title of the article and then the abstract and keywords.

 Please use a 'clean' (new) Microsoft Word progamme document.
 Please set the 'Normal' (in "Styles" menu) text in Times New Roman, 12-point font size, double-spaced, with 'normal' settings (i.e. no paragraph spacings, etc.).
 Headings can be in bold; sub-headings in italics.
 The setting of the document's language ("Tools" menu) should be 'English UK'.
 The "Page Set-up" should be A4, and margins set at 2 cm, with 1.25 cm for headers & footers.
-Please, do not put any text or page numbering in the header or footer.
+Please, do not put any text or page numbering in the headers or footers.
 Please (and again please), try avoid any 'fancy' any formatting, water-marks, etc.

-Journal Style: The basic 'style' of the Journal contains the following conventions:
+Journalistic Style: The basic 'style' of the Journal contains the following conventions:

 - Only one space should be inserted between sentences; one line-space can be inserted between sections.